JnnnLe/girl-boss/README.md

 # girl-boss
-Fun single page about me, written in html and bootstrap3
+Fun single page about me, written in html and plain css